daleblackwood/goshapes/addons/goshapes/README.md

 [Screenshots](https://imgur.com/a/R0b3cXD)

-### What's New in 1.3.0
+### What's New in 1.3
-Goshapes 1.3.0 has been released Sept 12th, 2024.
+Goshapes 1.3 has been released Sept 12th, 2024.
 Some new features include:
 - Wider compatibility with Godot 4.2.x, 4.3.x
 - Added Mound Caps and Curved Walls
 - Gaps in Mesh Walls
 - Support for LOD wall meshes, colliders
 - Threaded building
+- Segmented wall mesh (in testing) which allows for caching and better threaded building

 ### Installation
 To install, use the Godot Asset Library or clone this repository into the addons folder of your Godot 4 project, so that its path in your project is `res://addons/goshapes`.